nmurilo/sslcheck/README.md

 # sslcheck

-A lazy python version to automate OpenSSL program tests.
+A lazy python version to automate tests using openssl tool.

 Just another program to check SSL cipher and protocols.